jradcliffe5/sfxc_workshop_2025/sfxc-basic-tutorial.md

 - do the final correlation

 We will also inspect the correlator output using tool from the SFXC distribution.
-Converting this data to FITS for use with AIPS or CASA will be subject of a later tutorial
+Converting this data to FITS for use with AIPS or CASA will be subject of a later tutorial.

+In the final section of this tutorial we will show how to create zoom bands in SFXC.

 ## Optional: Install SFXC